 A truly exponential jump in mobile connectivity will also bring significant progress on two of humanity’s grand challenges: global broadband expansion for quality inclusion and IoT deployment for sustainable development.

 The new 5G technology offers greater capacity, which is necessary due to the growing demand for high-quality Internet services.
-Time is now to take a deeper look at the pros of 5G network technology and what it has for users.
+The time is now to take a deeper look at the pros of 5G network technology and what it has for users.

 With more spectrum in the higher frequency bands, there is plenty of room for users to access cellular networks with their smartphones while still leaving lots of room available for things like smart city technology.